palewire/go-big-with-github-actions/docs/index.md

 ## What you will learn

-Work through this tutorial and you will get hands-on experience creating an automated system that can collect, process and publish a large datasets with ease.
+Work through this tutorial and you will get hands-on experience creating an automated system that can collect, process and publish a gigantic dataset with ease.

 It will teach you how to: